 What Services are Available in the SHIN-NY?

-For information on the current set of services that the Statewide Health Information Network for New York (SHIN-NY) offers to payer organizations, please see the SHIN-NY Payer Services Document document.
+For information on services the SHIN-NY offers to payer organizations, please see the SHIN-NY Payer Services Document.

 Patient Record Lookup (PRL)

-Deliver diagnostic results and reports back to ordering providers and others designated to receive results into a provider’s EHR.
+Provides electronic diagnostic results and reports to ordering clinicians and others designated to receive results into a provider’s EHR.

 Public Health Integration

-Route required public health reporting information from primary sources to state aggregation points.
+Route required public health reporting information from primary sources to state aggregation point.

 Track patient consent to access records according to New York State law and other requirements defined by the New York State law and policy.